BlueBrain/BluePyEModel/README.rst

 This section will talk about the E-Model building pipeline which for now contains e-features extraction, optimisation and model analysis.
 If you only wish to export a model that was built using the pipeline to hoc, you can jump to the subsection `Exporting the models`_.

-Note that despite the present explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact the Cells team for help to get you set up.
+Note that despite the present explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact this package authors for help to get you set up.

 The E-Model building pipeline can be executed either step by step using Python or all at once as a Luigi workflow.

 Running using python with local storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section presents a general picture of how to create an e-model using python and local storage, it relies on the use of the class EModel_pipeline.
+This section presents a general picture of how to create an e-model using python and local storage, it relies on the use of the class ``EModel_pipeline``.

 For a detailed picture, please refer to the example directory `./examples/emodel_pipeline_local_python <./examples/emodel_pipeline_local_python>`_ and its `README <./examples/emodel_pipeline_local_python/README.md>`_ which shows how to setup an optimisation directory and how to run it on BB5 using slurm.